 Phoneme mats (great to have as a reference when reading or writing to segment words)

 How to help with phonics at home

-The best way to support your child with their phonetic development is to read their school book that changes each week.
+The best way to support your child with their phonetic development is to read their Collin's Big Cat colour banded book that changes each week.
 It is matched to suit their individual needs and runs alongside what they are learning in their phonics lesson.
-In addition to reading their leveled colour banded book you can also access a range of fun games via this website:
+They can also access a wide range of colour banded books on our Elibrary 'Reading Planet'.
+In addition to reading their levelled colour banded phonics book you can also access a range of fun phonics games via this website:

-Please also look at the videos below to support your child at home
+Please also look at the videos below to support your child with pronunciation at home